esphome/esphome-docs/components/binary_sensor/nextion.rst

     since this will be sending the real value to esphome.

-On startup esphome will retrieve the value from the Nextion for any component even if **update_interval** is set or not.

 Using the above yaml example:
   - "mode" is a touch sensor and will trigger when a user presess the component with ID ``8`` in page ``0``
   - "Radio 0 Binary Sensor" will poll the Nextion for the ``r0.val`` value and set the state accordingly.